LeeGorden/ML/README.md

 # ML
 Raw code of traditional ML, DL, AI

+In each method if it ends with Sklearn, it is the way how importing package will realize the algorithm:

-In each method, 2 py files are included. eg: For KNN, KNN.py is the raw code and KNN_Sklearn is the one realized by importing package.
+eg: For KNN, KNN.py is the raw code and KNN_Sklearn is the one realized by importing package.